Instructions for Authors

 An ORCID is a digital identifier that distinguishes authors from others, and EBLIP recommends that all authors register for an ORCID identifier.
 ORCiD numbers for each author will be included in an article’s author list.

-CRediT is a means of recognizing the different roles of authorship, which has been developed by the Consortia Advancing Standards in Research Administration Information (CASRAI) to provide a standardized taxonomy of contributor roles.
+CRediT, Contributor Roles Taxonomy is a means of recognizing the different roles of authorship using a standardized list of contributor roles.
 In the interests of promoting transparency in research and scholarship, EBLIP joins many other scholarly journals in adopting the CRediT standard.

 An Author Contributions statement will be requested from authors of research articles, review articles, and using evidence in practice articles upon acceptance of the submission.
 All authors should discuss and agree upon their contributions before submitting this information to EBLIP, and the listed roles should accurately reflect contributions to the work.
 Individuals whose contributions do not warrant authorship may be recognized in an Acknowledgements section at the end of the paper.
 Single-author papers do not require an Author Contributions statement.

-The 14 contributor roles are detailed at https://casrai.org/credit/.
+The 14 contributor roles are detailed on the website of the National Information Standards Organization (NISO) at https://www.niso.org/publications/z39104-2022-credit.
 Individual contributors can be assigned multiple roles, and a given role can be assigned to multiple contributors.
-The optional degree of contribution qualifiers (lead, supporting, equal) will also be accepted in EBLIP; these are described on the CASRAI website under the “How to Implement CRediT” tab.
+The optional degree of contribution qualifiers (lead, supporting, equal) will also be accepted in EBLIP; these are described on the NISO website.

 The Author Contributions statement will be placed at the end of the text before the References, and will be formatted with each author name followed by a list of the appropriate contributor roles, as illustrated in the following examples: